open-afc-project/openafc/README.md

-This work is licensed under the OpenAFC Project License, a copy of which is included with this software program .
+This work is licensed under the OpenAFC Project License, a copy of which is included with this software program.

 <br />
 <br />